 Sleep is priceless, and I'm willing to sacrifice weight in other areas in order to guarantee a deep sleep cycle.

 It makes me stronger, and thus safer, the next day on the trail.

 Be sure to select the right liner to match your bag:

 Otherwise you'll have too much, or too little, fabric, which creates uneven thermal conditions.

-Pay attention to how you enter the sack:
+Pay attention to how you enter the liner.

--Others will open up wide and give you a lot of space to thrash around in.
+Other liners are designed to open up wide to give you a lot of space to crawl and thrash around in as you sleep.

 Only you can decide whether the extra ounces make sense for your budget, your back, and your sleeping needs.

 But I think you can see that I come down squarely in the "buy the darn liner already!!" camp.